tanbryan/scrolling-lyrics-music-visualization/README.md

 Special thanks to this YouTube video for providing sample tests: [Love Story - Taylor Swift (You Belong With Me) - Test Sample](https://www.youtube.com/watch?v=8xg3vE8Ie_E).

+---

+## Final Note

+If you encounter any issues, bugs, or have any questions, please do not hesitate to reach out to me at bryantan2968@gmail.com.

+---